 - Attach unofficial transcripts of all university coursework; official transcripts must be received by the Lipscomb University Records office prior to admission to the program.

-For questions related to the admission process for entry into the DPD Program, please contact Nancy Hunt.
+For questions related to the admission process for entry into the DPD program, please contact Autumn Marshall.

 - AC 2503 - Financial Accounting